yashsinha1611/sfdocs_Build_AI/docs/Tracing/java/log_correlation.md

 **Example:**

-when an error occurs in your application, SnappyFlow's trace agent captures the error stack trace and links it to the relevant transaction or span.
-This provides context around the error and helps developers understand which part of the application was responsible for the error.
+In the event of an error in your application, SnappyFlow's trace agent captures the stack trace of the error and associates it with the corresponding transaction or span.
+This contextualizes the error and assists developers in identifying the specific area of the application that caused the error.

 ## Enable Log Correlation